QazmoQwerty/trex/README.md

 # Trex

-A toy language for quick & easy string manipulation.
+A toy language for quick & easy string manipulation/analysis.

 For more info read the [language specification](docs/trex-spec.md)